Sumo Logic ahead of the packRead article

 Logging and log analysis are essential factors in achieving and maintaining application security.
 They are also essential for the success of a DevSecOps organization.
 One of the main concepts in agile development is the idea of continuously evaluating the application.
 Examples include continuously testing the application to catch errors at the earliest possible moment in the development cycle or continuously integrating code into a common codebase to allow for the detection of code integration issues at the earliest point possible.

 Logging can provide telemetry of the internal workings of an application itself but can also contain historical data points on the development lifecycle, such as when code was updated, pushed into production, or modified.
 It's also common to correlate application logs against vulnerability-finding and access logs.
+Learn more in our guide to log management.

 While developing, the software engineers should write code to log information regarding relevant security events such as authorization failures (and even successes), input validation issues, etc. In doing so, the developers will help build the foundation for a secure application and easier auditing of any security vulnerability.
 As they integrate their code into a common codebase to be deployed to test environments that mimic the specifications of the production environment, log files will be written that will be useful to security professionals for any investigation or reporting of security issues within the application.